LotusSerene/scrollwise-ai/README.md

 - Flutter SDK >=3.1.3
 - Python 3.8+
-- PostgreSQL (optional, SQLite supported by default)
+- No external database required (uses local SQLite by default)
+- No API keys required for basic functionality

 ### Installation